eburghar/rconfd/README.md

 }
 ```

-## Configuring Gitlab CI/CD
+## Configuring CI/CD

 You should make a build image (`mybuilder`) containing the rconfd configuration files (`/etc/rconfd`) and rconfd
 executable.
 Then you just have to call rconfd in your pipelines script reading the JWT token from the environment
-variable `CI_JOB_JWT` (note that we use a variable name to not expose the token on the command line arguments),
+variable `CI_JOB_JWT` (note that we use a variable name here and and not a substitution to not expose the token on
-and redefine the login path to `/auth/jwt/login` before calling your build script.
-You must define a `VAULT_URL`
+the command line arguments), and redefine the login path to `/auth/jwt/login` before calling your build script.
+You
-variable in project or group settings.
+must define a `VAULT_URL` variable, and a good place for that is in project or group settings.

 Here is an example `.gitlab-ci.yml`